digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-fgr-storing-consent-in-object-storage.md

 ## Context

 As part of our compliance with German legal and GDPR requirements ("Anscheinbeweis"), we need to temporarily store consent data until the "Erprobungsgesetz" is completed.
-The needed data will be stored is minimal:
+The data that needs to be stored is minimal:

 - Random identifier
 - Timestamp (human-readable date)